-2017 Commercial Energy Conservation Code
+2017 Energy Conservation Code

 Boulder has adopted the 2020 City of Boulder Energy Conservation Code.
 The effective date for the new code is July 1, 2020.
 Applications for projects designed to the 2012 ICC Codes and the 2017 City of Boulder Energy Conservation Code will be accepted through June 30, 2020.
 Beginning July 1, 2020, all projects must be designed to meet the 2018 ICC suite of codes and the 2020 City of Boulder Energy Conservation Code.

-Please refer to the links provided on the sidebar for an Amendment Summary, Mandatory Measures Checklist, Prescriptive Measures Checklist, Performance Path Summary, and Commercial Energy Modeling Report Template.
+For projects that were submitted prior to July 1, 2020, please refer to the links provided on the sidebar for an Amendment Summary, Mandatory Measures Checklist, Prescriptive Measures Checklist, Performance Path Summary, and Commercial Energy Modeling Report Template.
 The applicable checklist(s) shall be completed and included on an "Energy Conservation Code" sheet within the plans being submitted for permit.

 - The 2017 COBECC is based off the previously adopted 2012 International Energy Conservation Code (IECC) and Green Building Green Points Program.
 It provides a single source for all of Boulder's energy code requirements.
 Previously, users would have to reference the 2012 IECC and review applicable amendments in the Boulder Revised Code.
 With the introduction of the 2017 COBECC, all of Boulder’s energy codes are detailed in a single source.